Behavioral Driven Development (BDD) in Software Engineering

-SDLC (Software Development Life Cycle) is considered as a framework or specification for any software development.
-There BDD has a great contribution in making the SDLC process more simple.
+SDLC (Software Development Life Cycle) is considered a framework or specification for any software development.
+There BDD has a great contribution to making the SDLC process more simple.

-- Defining requirements/system’s behavior in standard English makes the SRS (Software Requirement Specification) easier and clear.
+- Defining requirements/system behavior in standard English makes the SRS (Software Requirement Specification) easier and clear.

 - It has a great positive impact on the testing and deployment stage.

 Benefits of Behavioral Driven Development :

 - Greater clarity on business goals and customer requirements.

 - Reaches a larger customer set as it uses non-technical languages.

 - Helps in defining acceptance criteria before development.